 Lundy does a great job in dismantling some persisting myths about abuse.
 Society really needs this.

 Deep Psychological & Power-Related Wisdom

 Really, really deep psychological wisdom.
 Like for example men who are annoyed by their woman being the center of attention because they see their partner as being supportive cast for them.

 Or even deeper, that many abusive men prefer younger or less experienced or vulnerable women because they can dominate more easily.
 Be aware of a man who’s attracted by power imbalances, he says.

 In spite of all the cons I have listed, “Why Does He Do That” is a wonderful book.

 This book is a must read for anyone who wants to understand not just the psychology of abusive men and toxic relationships, but also very useful for power dynamics and general psychology.

-Indeed some of these traits, albeit in much smaller scale, do also drive some otherwise non abusive men.
+Indeed some of these traits, albeit at a much smaller scale, also drive some otherwise non abusive men.
 Like power-hungry men, for example.

 I also wrote two more in-depth articles partly based on this book: